AsifAlFaisal/cov2-drug-discovery-demo/README.md

 - After that model input ready PyG graph data has been processed.

 - I have found only 102 compounds that can act on the desired target protein.
-Dataset Split and Configuration are as follows:
+Dataset Splits and Configuration are as follows:

 |Total|Train|Test|
 |----|----|----|